-The site which we are proposing for our new residential development is reserved within Surrey Heath Borough Council’s Local Plan to meet possible long-term housing development needs and is excluded from the green belt.
+The subject site for our new residential development covers an area of approximately 2.4 hectares, and is outlined in red on the planning policy map illustrated below.
+The housing development is located on an area of land reserved in Surrey Heath Borough Council’s Local Plan to meet long-term housing development needs and is excluded from the Green Belt.

 Access to the development for vehicles is proposed from Beldam Bridge Road using a simple T-junction access as shown on the plan pictured below.
 The location has been selected in order to minimise the impact on trees along the site frontage and the design has been agreed in principle with Surrey County Council.
 An additional pedestrian access is proposed further north and closer to the existing residential area.